Johanson's complete development kit for RF chipsets and applications solutions

 Slew Rate = (Vi - Vf)/(ti - tf)

-Where Vi is the initial voltage, Vf is the final voltage, ti is the time when the initial voltage is measured, and tis the time when the final voltage is measured.
+Where Vi is the initial voltage, Vf is the final voltage, ti is the time when the initial voltage is measured, and tf is the time when the final voltage is measured.
 The unit of slew rate is always given in volts per microsecond.
 This method is easily done using an oscilloscope and cursors.
 Now, if we apply the same formulae for an ideal op-amp, the time delay (ti – tf) will be zero and hence the slew rate will be infinity.
 So, in theory, the slew rate of the ideal op-amp will always be infinity.

 Often, the initial voltage is taken to be 10% of the maximum value and the final voltage is 90% of the maximum value since this is the common range which is measured as rise time.
 The slew rate value is always given in the datasheet of the respective op-amp.
 In a datasheet, the large-step signal response indicated the slew rate of the op-amp.